EthoIRL/extractdb/README.md

 # Extract DB
 [![Crates.io](https://img.shields.io/crates/v/extractdb?style=flat-square)](https://crates.io/crates/extractdb) [![docs.rs](https://img.shields.io/docsrs/extractdb?style=flat-square)](https://docs.rs/extractdb/)

-A thread-safe, in-memory value store supporting concurrent reads and writes.<br/>
+A thread-safe, in-memory value store supporting concurrent fetches and writes.<br/>

 This is not a traditional kv-store, in the sense that it doesn't use any form of keys.<br/>
 Specific "item" removal is not supported in favor of a fetching type system and can be thought of as a read-only dequeue database.